Neurogenic bladder dysfunction: Signs and symptoms

 Neurogenic bladder can cause a range of urinary symptoms including urinary urgency, urinary incontinence or difficulty urinating (urinary retention).
 The first sign of bladder dysfunction may be recurrent urinary tract infections (UTIs).

 Complications

 Neurogenic bladder can cause hydronephrosis (swelling of a kidney due to a build-up of urine), recurrent urinary tract infections, and recurrent kidney stones which may compromise kidney function.
 This is especially significant in spastic neurogenic bladder that leads to high bladder pressures.
 Kidney failure was previously a leading cause of mortality in patients with spinal cord injury but is now dramatically less common due to improvements in bladder management.

 Causes

 Urine storage and elimination (urination) requires coordination between the bladder emptying muscle (detrusor) and the external sphincter of the bladder.
 This coordination can be disrupted by damage or diseases of the central nervous system, peripheral nerves or autonomic nervous system.
-This includes any condition that impairs bladder signaling at any point along the path from the urination center in the brain, spinal cord, peripheral nerves and the bladder.
+Any trauma or disease impairing the voluntary micturition process' components, e.g., spinal cord, peripheral nerves, bladder sphincter or the urethral internal and external sphincters, can cause bladder dysfunction.